snowvann/KPI_UKM_BKM_2025-2026/README.md

-📊 Dashboard KPI – UKM Bhakti Karya Mahasiswa (BKM) 2025/2026

-A web-based dashboard designed to monitor, analyze, and manage organizational performance through Key Performance Indicators (KPI) in a structured and interactive way.

-This system helps organizations track progress across departments, evaluate performance achievements, and make data-driven decisions efficiently.

-🚀 Key Features
-📈 Real-time KPI Monitoring
-Visualize performance data across departments with dynamic charts and statistics.
-🧩 Department-Based Management
-Organize KPI data by divisions such as Sekretaris Umum, Litbang, Humas, Kesehatan, and others.
-📊 Interactive Data Visualization
-Integrated charts (bar, pie, and line) powered by Chart.js for better insights.
-➕ CRUD KPI & Department
-Easily add, edit, and delete KPI data and departments through a user-friendly interface.
-📂 Excel Integration
-Import and export KPI data using Excel format for flexibility and reporting needs.
-📌 Performance Status Tracking
-Automatically classify KPI as “Berhasil” or “Gagal” based on achievement percentage.
-🛠️ Tech Stack
-Frontend: HTML, CSS, JavaScript
-Libraries: Chart.js, SheetJS (XLSX)
-UI Design: Responsive dashboard with modern layout and clean visualization 🎯 Project Purpose

-This project was developed to address challenges in managing KPI data that are often scattered, manual, and difficult to evaluate.
-By centralizing data into a single dashboard, the system improves:

-Data transparency
-Performance evaluation accuracy
-Decision-making efficiency
-💡 Highlights
-Designed with a data-driven approach to support organizational evaluation Built with scalable structure for future integration (e.g., backend or database) Focused on usability and clarity, making it accessible for non-technical users 📌 Use Case
-Student organizations (UKM)
-Internal performance monitoring systems Small-to-medium team management dashboards
-👩‍💻 Author

-Developed by a Business Information Systems student with a strong interest in UI/UX Design, Data Visualization, and Frontend Development.
+# 📊 KPI Dashboard – UKM Bhakti Karya Mahasiswa (BKM) 2025/2026

+## 🧩 The Problem

+Performance evaluation should provide clarity — but in reality, it often creates confusion.

+In UKM BKM, KPI tracking was handled using spreadsheets and separated files across departments.
+While this approach worked on a basic level, it introduced deeper issues:

+- KPI data was fragmented and difficult to consolidate
+- Performance tracking required repetitive manual calculations
+- No clear visualization to quickly understand progress
+- Hard to identify which departments were underperforming
+- Evaluation results were not instantly actionable

+Instead of supporting decision-making, the system slowed it down.

+---

+## 💡 The Solution

+To address this, I developed a **web-based KPI Dashboard** that transforms scattered data into a centralized, visual, and interactive system.

+The goal was not just to “display data”, but to **make performance understandable at a glance**.

+Key capabilities include:

+- 📈 **Real-time Performance Overview**
+  Monitor KPI achievements across all departments in one unified dashboard

+- 🧩 **Structured KPI Management**
+  Organize and manage KPI data by division (Sekretaris Umum, Litbang, Humas, etc.)

+- 📊 **Visual Analytics**
+  Convert raw data into meaningful insights using interactive charts (bar, pie, line)

+- ⚙️ **Full Data Control (CRUD)**
+  Simplify data management without relying on complex tools

+- 📂 **Excel Integration**
+  Allow seamless data import/export for reporting and operational flexibility

+- 📌 **Automated Evaluation**
+  Instantly classify KPI results into *Berhasil* or *Gagal* based on performance

+The system is designed with a focus on **usability and clarity**, ensuring it can be used effectively even by non-technical users.

+---

+## 🚀 The Impact

+By shifting from manual tracking to a visual dashboard, this project changes how performance is managed:

+- **From scattered → centralized**
+  All KPI data is accessible in one platform

+- **From manual → automated**
+  Reduces repetitive calculations and human error

+- **From unclear → visual insight**
+  Performance trends can be understood instantly

+- **From reactive → data-driven decisions**
+  Leaders can identify issues earlier and act faster

+This project highlights how a simple digital solution can significantly improve **transparency, efficiency, and decision-making quality** within an organization.

+---

+## 🛠️ Tech Stack

+- HTML, CSS, JavaScript
+- Chart.js (Data Visualization)
+- SheetJS / XLSX (Excel Integration)

+---

+## 👩‍💻 Author

+Developed by a Business Information Systems student with a strong interest in **UI/UX Design, Data Visualization, and Frontend Development**.